cybriant/Public-Nxlog-Configs/README.md

 # Public-Nxlog-Configs
-This repository has NxLog configs that use a modular approach to configs.
+This repository has NxLog configs that use a modular approach to configs for Google SecOps.
 A master config file that will contain global values sets a include varaible, %ROOT%\conf\nxlog.d.
 All configs placed in %ROOT%\conf\nxlog.d will be run after the master config file loads the global values.